freek1/stal-v2/readme.md

 - Experiment with Z1 Z2 in loss or without
 - Test STAL on a known good spiking architecture for a dataset
 - (Make STAL a package?)

+Needs improvement:
+- Make STAL (Stacked) needs to encode spikes more in spatial and temporal dimension!
+Maybe tweak the loss?